Opinion | Americans have long been blind to future disasters. But we see this storm coming.

 The problem is the alarms are very often false.
-Former U.S. national-security official Richard A. Clarke, who detailed numerous examples of modern-day Cassandras in his 2017 book “Warnings,” concludes that most of these crusaders were ignored because “many prophets are wrong, giving the others a bad reputation.”
+Former U.S. national security official Richard A. Clarke, who detailed numerous examples of modern-day Cassandras in his 2017 book “Warnings,” concludes that most of these crusaders were ignored because “many prophets are wrong, giving the others a bad reputation.”
 The paranoid style of modern American politics has created an environment where a stream of false and frenzied warnings has numbed voters to the dangers of coming political threats.

 George H.W.
 Bush was painted as a racist president who was a drug-runner while in the CIA; Bill Clinton was accused of being a murderer by the Rev. Jerry Falwell Sr.; the smearing of George W. Bush as a fascist was so widespread that I could barely walk a block through my Upper West Side neighborhood in New York without seeing the 43rd president’s image superimposed on Adolf Hitler’s body.